blaix/prettynice/README.md

 ## Javascript Interop in the Browser

-You can drop drop a js file with the same base name as a component in `client/src/Components` and it will be automatically imported.
+You can drop a js file with the same base name as a component in `client/src/Components` and it will be automatically imported.
 If you export an `init` function it will be called with the initialized component, allowing you to connect ports.